Aughol/CTF-Workshop/linux_install.md

 ##### Creating the Virtual Machine

+*Unlike VirtualBox, you must have the ISO before you make the VM.*

+1.

 ##### Installing the OS on the Virtual Machine

 ##### Logging in for the First Time